mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 <img width="1391" height="847" alt="coolify-deployment-guide (4)" src="https://github.com/user-attachments/assets/c8d931e4-e354-43e6-ad9f-f8519a6a1ea6" />

-The to the Configuration tab, and open the generated domain to see the live app.
+Go to the Configuration tab, and open the generated domain to see the live app.

 <!-- Add screenshot of the app -->
 <img width="1233" height="555" alt="coolify-deployment-guide (2)" src="https://github.com/user-attachments/assets/5104208e-6310-4f6f-a60f-8f2352a7acfd" />